Find Grad Schools

 20 Yearly Graduations

 Brenau University is the 2nd most popular school in the nation for students seeking a master's degree in gerontology.
-The average in-state tuition for full-time undergraduates is $31,000 per year, while in-state graduate students, on average, pay $13,590 per year.
-The gerontology program at Brenau University awarded 20 master's degrees during the 2020-2021 school year.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 2,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $31,000 per year, while in-state graduate students, on average, pay $14,130 per year.
+During the most recent year for which we have data, 20 people received their master's degree in gerontology from Brenau.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 91% were women.

 #3